wpengine/frost/frost/README.md

 ## Demo Site

-There is a demo site located at [frostwp.com](https://frostwp.com/).
+See the Frost theme in action at [frostwp.com](https://frostwp.com/).